-A perfect vegetarian/vegan recipe: soft potato and pumpkin cubes in a deliciously spicy coconut milk sauce.
+Pumpkin potato bake: a perfect vegetarian/vegan recipe: soft potato and pumpkin cubes in a deliciously spicy coconut milk sauce.

-Either as a vegetarian or vegan main dish with just some salad on the side or as a side dish for grilled or baked chicken breasts, fish or even sausages.
-Everybody in our house loves this casserole: it is so soft, almost creamy and comfortable, a total delight.
+Either as a vegetarian or vegan main dish with just some salad on the side or as a side dish for grilled or baked chicken breasts, fish, or even sausages.
+Everybody in our house loves this casserole: it is so soft, almost creamy, and comfortable, a total delight.

-- 2 sticks lemon grass
+- 2 sticks lemongrass optional